-5 ways unconscious bias is slipping into a hiring process & how you can avoid this
+How unconscious bias is slipping into your hiring process and how can you avoid this?

 Unconscious bias is slipping into your hiring process, so why aren’t you doing anything about it?